M L 250 - Interpersonal Effectiveness in Organizations

 M L 452 - Strategic Management in Organizations

 Integrative capstone includes the strategic-planning process, environmental analysis, developing strategy, strategic decision making, and strategy execution.
-Participation in a Senior Consulting Project, where students form cross-functional teams and apply knowledge to address the organizational needs of local business owners and organizational executives.
+Concurrent enrollment with BUS 400 required.
 Prerequisite: FIN 322; M L 350; MTG 315; senior standing.
+Corequisite: BUS 400

 M L 456 - Compensation Management